eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 * `"authorizationContext"` array that contains the authorization subjects in whose context inbound messages are processed.
 These subjects may contain placeholders, see [placeholders](basic-connections.html#placeholder-for-source-authorization-subjects) section for more information.
-* The optional field `"qos"` sets the maximum Quality of Service to request when subscribing for messages.
+* The required field `"qos"` sets the maximum Quality of Service to request when subscribing for messages.
 Its value can be `0` for at-most-once delivery, `1` for at-least-once delivery and `2` for exactly-once delivery.
-  The default value is `2` (exactly-once).
   Support of any Quality of Service depends on the external MQTT broker

 ```json